ikelaiah/free-pascal-snippets/README.md

 You can find the latest installer here; [https://github.com/LongDirtyAnimAlf/fpcupdeluxe/releases](https://github.com/LongDirtyAnimAlf/fpcupdeluxe/releases).

 ### Installation

 No installation needed.
 Just download or `git clone` the repo to your local drive.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

+### Using Lazarus IDE

 1. Launch your Lazarus IDE.
 2. Top bar menu, go to `Projects` - `Open Project ...`.
 3. Navigate to the snippet folder you'd like to see, and open the `.lpi` file.

+### Using your favourite text editor

+1. Navigate to an example folder.
+2. Open the `.lpr` file.
+This is the program source code.l

 ## License